eloritzkovitz/oopsify/README.md

 # Oopsify

-Oopsify is a simple, interactive React app for simulating and learning about common HTTP error messages.
+Oopsify is a web app for exploring and simulating HTTP error codes, built to demonstrate DevOps automation and modern frontend practices.
-This project was developed as a DevOps final project and demonstrates modern DevOps practices alongside frontend development.
+It features a responsive React UI, automated testing with Selenium, containerization with Docker, orchestration with Docker Compose, infrastructure provisioning with Ansible, and CI/CD pipelines using GitHub Actions.
 Built with React, TypeScript, and Vite.

 ## Features